kubernetes-sigs/kro/website/docs/docs/getting-started/01-Installation.md

 :::info[**CRD Updates**]

-Helm does not support updating CRDs, so you may need to manually update or remove kro related CRDs.
+Helm does not support updating CRDs, so you may need to manually update or remove and re-apply kro related CRDs.
 For more information, refer to the Helm documentation.

 :::